BlockstreamResearch/bip-frost-dkg/README.md

 it will still be possible to spend the funds, and even recovered participants can participate in signing sessions.)

-### Blame Functionality
+### Blaming Faulty Parties

 Any faulty party can make a ChillDKG session abort by sending a message that deviates from the protocol specification.
-To help investigating and resolving these protocol failures, ChillDKG provides *blame functionality* that enables honest protocol parties to identify and blame at least one participant suspected to be faulty:[^missing-messages]
+To help investigating and resolving these protocol failures, ChillDKG provides a *blame functionality* that enables honest protocol parties to identify and blame at least one participant suspected to be faulty:
  - If an honest participant aborts the session, then this participant will blame at least one participant or the coordinator.
  - If an honest coordinator aborts the session, then the coordinator then will blame at least one participant.

-[^missing-messages]: If a session is stuck due to missing messages, the receiving party will (trivially) know who has not sent their protocol messages (yet).
+Moreover, a party which, instead of aborting after having received an invalid protocol message, aborts due to a timeout while waiting for a protocol message will trivially blame the party who is supposed to send the outstanding message.

 The aborting party will be guaranteed that the suspected party is indeed faulty *only if* all messages in the ChillDKG session have been transmitted correctly over the communication links,